dderg/docxtemplater-chart-module/readme.md

 # Testing

 You can test that everything works fine using the command `mocha`.
 This will also create 3 docx files under the root directory that you can open to check if the docx are correct

+# Changelog

+### 0.0.5
+- min and max axis values options added
+- options are nested now for easier readability